ionic-team/stencil-site/docs-md/basics/testing.md

   },
 ```

-Jest is configured to find test fils and to use the Stencil preprocessor script to compile the sources:
+Jest is configured to find test files and to use the Stencil preprocessor script to compile the sources:

 ```
   "jest": {